 In VPC, an endpoint policy is a resource-based policy that you can attach to a VPC endpoint to control which AWS principals can use the endpoint to access an AWS service.
-In the current release of Amazon DataZone, the use of endpoint policies is not supported for establishing and using connections between your Amazon VPC and Amazon DataZone.
-Amazon DataZone access management relies on RAM configuration and IAM principal policies that are defined at the service level.
+The current release of Amazon DataZone supports the use of endpoint policies for establishing and using connections between your Amazon VPC and Amazon DataZone endpoints.